anypackage/anypackage/docs/en-US/about_Creating_Package_Providers.md

 ### Initializing

-`UniversalPackageManager` creates a new instance of the `PackageProvider` each time a cmdlet is called.
+`AnyPackage` creates a new instance of the `PackageProvider` each time a cmdlet is called.
 This makes the package provider stateless.
 If a package provider requires one-time initialization override the `Initialize` method.